 Further research in humans is required to fully understand how the chemicals in marijuana affect different types of cancer.

-Patients with mesothelioma or lung cancer usually have weakened lungs and experience trouble breathing.
-For these patients, consuming edible marijuana is preferable to smoking it to avoid any aggravation of lung tissues.
+Patients with mesothelioma or lung cancer have weakened lungs and experience trouble breathing.
+For these patients, consuming edible marijuana may be preferable to smoking it to avoid aggravation of lung tissues.

-When marijuana is inhaled, the effects are felt almost immediately.
-When eaten, the medicine takes longer to take effect because of the digestive process.
+- When marijuana is inhaled, the effects are felt almost immediately.
+When eaten, it takes longer to take effect because of the digestive process.
 The effect can take from 20 minutes to two or more hours to be fully felt, but the average time is around 90 minutes.

-Tinctures are placed under the tongue for a short amount of time and then swallowed.
-According to some patients, the effect of this medicine is less sedating than edibles made with cannabis butter, and the medicine is absorbed more quickly.
+- Tinctures are placed under the tongue for a short amount of time and then swallowed.
+According to some patients, the effect of tinctures is less sedating than edibles made with cannabis butter, and it is absorbed more quickly.

 Patients who have tried synthetic and natural versions of marijuana often say marijuana in its natural form is more effective for symptom relief than the synthetic variety.
 Marinol and Cesamet can also have serious side effects that aren’t a risk with natural THC, including seizures, irregular heartbeat, vision changes, headaches and severe or persistent dizziness.

 Regulations on marijuana began in the early 1900s.